Barbara Eden: Television and film roles

 Eden began her television career as a semiregular on The Johnny Carson Show in 1955.
 She also made featured appearances on shows such as The West Point Story, Highway Patrol, Private Secretary, I Love Lucy, The Millionaire, Target: The Corruptors!, Crossroads, Perry Mason, Gunsmoke, December Bride, Bachelor Father, Father Knows Best, Adventures in Paradise, The Andy Griffith Show, Cain's Hundred, Saints and Sinners, The Virginian, Slattery's People, The Rogues, and the series finale of Route 66.
 She guest-starred in four episodes of Burke's Law, playing different roles each time.
 She was an uncredited extra in the movie The Tarnished Angels with Rock Hudson, in partnership with 20th Century Fox studios.
 She then starred in the syndicated comedy TV series How to Marry a Millionaire.
 The series is based on the 1953 film.

-Eden had minor roles in Bailout at 43,000, Will Success Spoil Rock Hunter?, and The Wayward Girl, all in 1957, then became a leading lady in films, starring in A Private's Affair.
+In 1957, Eden had minor roles in Bailout at 43,000, Will Success Spoil Rock Hunter?, and The Wayward Girl.
+In 1959, she became a leading lady, starring in A Private's Affair.
 She had a co-starring role in Flaming Star (1960) with Elvis Presley.
 In 1961, she played in a supporting role as Lt.
 Cathy Connors in Irwin Allen's Voyage to the Bottom of the Sea.
-She starred in The Wonderful World of the Brothers Grimm, a Cinerama film directed by George Pal for MGM, and another Irwin Allen production for 20th Century Fox, Five Weeks in a Balloon (1962).
+In 1962, she starred in The Wonderful World of the Brothers Grimm, a Cinerama film directed by George Pal for MGM, and another Irwin Allen production for 20th Century Fox, Five Weeks in a Balloon.
 She was the female lead in the 1962 Fox comedy Swingin' Along, starring Tommy Noonan and Peter Marshall, in their final joint screen appearance.
 She did a screen test with Andy Williams for the 20th Century Fox movie State Fair, but did not get the role.